Solutions Available for Gambling Debts

 - Getting irritable or angry when you can’t gamble.

 - Lying about money lost or time spent gambling.

 - Inability to stop or limit gambling.

-- The gambler doesn’t pay bills on time.
+- Not paying bills on time.

 How to Protect Your Finances from a Gambler in the Family